 What is CMV?

-CMV is a very common viral infection, especially in young children.
+CMV is a very common viral infection, especially in young children and teenagers.
 Most adults have had the infection at some point.
+CMV may stay in a person’s system for years, but the person remains well and knows nothing about it.

 What causes CMV?